'Our future family, gone': Parents grieve lost embryos

 Then came another blessing.
 Despite being "gutted like a fish" by the surgery, Kate survived ovarian cancer, after a long, painful recovery.
 But, she says, her good fortune didn't last.
 Another year had barely gone by when symptoms reappeared -- this time the diagnosis was uterine cancer.
 Desperate to avoid "more ripping and tearing at my uterus," and with her five back-up blessings in mind, Kate opted for a full hysterectomy in May of 2017.

-For Kate and Jeremy, the rollercoaster still wasn't over.
-Sometime during the weekend of March 3, 2018, the cryopreservation tank at University Hospitals suddenly failed.
+For Kate, now 33, and Jeremy, 38, the rollercoaster still wasn't over.
+Over the weekend of March 3, 2018, the cryopreservation tank at University Hospitals suddenly failed.
 The temperature of the liquid nitrogen keeping the contents at icy levels unexpectedly fluctuated, possibly damaging the frozen eggs and embryos inside.

 "This was our main storage area," said Mike Ferrari, senior media relations specialist for University Hospitals.
 "We think about 2,100 eggs and embryos were affected, but we have not verified that to date.
 It affected about 700 families, but this is an evolving situation and it could be less or more."